Places to see and things to do in Sussex

 Jack – in private ownership – is a five storey tower mill built in 1866.
 It was worked as a pair with Jill.
 Unusually Jack mill has a male name.

-The working life of the mills ended in 1906 but Jill has been restored and is open most Sundays between May and September.
+The working life of the mills ended in 1906 but Jill has been restored.
+You can visit Jill most Sundays between May and September.
 When the wind is blowing and Jill is in operation, a guide is available to explain the process of milling.
 Admission is free.

 8. Have a drink and a bite to eat in a local pub